logicalclocks/logicalclocks.github.io/docs/user_guides/client_installation/index.md

 ```
 pip install hsfs[python]
 ```
-Supported versions of Python: 3.7, 3.8, 3.9
+Supported versions of Python: 3.7, 3.8, 3.9 ([PyPI ↗](https://pypi.org/project/hsfs/))

 !!! attention "OSX Installation"

-    On OSX systems you might need to install librdkafka manually before installing hsfs.
+    On OSX systems you need to install librdkafka manually before installing hsfs.
 You can do so by running the following commands:

     ```
     brew install librdkafka